BHam-1/DNArSim/README.md

 Simulator to simulate the entire DNA Data Storage process (from synthesis to basecalling)

 This is the first version of the Channel Model with Memory for DNA Data Storage with Nanopore Sequencing based on Julia (https://julialang.org/downloads/).
+Julia was used with 1.5.3 version and recent ones should also be compatible (tested until v1.6.2).

 After setting Julia correctly, simulations can be launched using next command: